digitalbricklayer/techteapotcom/src/content/posts/open-source-software-from-a-var-perspective.md

 How can a network &amp; systems management [Value Added Reseller](https://en.wikipedia.org/wiki/Value-added_reseller) (VAR) benefit from offering [open source](https://en.wikipedia.org/wiki/Open_source) solutions and what are the potential problems?

 Any VAR not offering genuine added value is going to be left out in the cold.
-A "<em>SKU</em>" VAR,  a company that expects to take orders with the minimum of fuss, are going to have a problem.
+A "*SKU*" VAR,  a company that expects to take orders with the minimum of fuss, are going to have a problem.
 But then, that's the way commercial software like [What's Up Gold](http://www.whatsupgold.com/) and [Solar Winds Orion](http://www.solarwinds.com/products/orion/) is going anyway.
 The internet is disintermediating the relationship from producer to customer pretty well everywhere especially in the close to zero friction world of software.

 With open source software I suspect the effect of disintermediation will be felt most strongly.
 One of the most attractive aspects of open source is the community ecosystem.
 The last thing a potential open source adopter wants is to be cut off from the community.
 The direct relationship between user and producer is one of the main benefits of open source.